GeorgeWang26/CS251/notes.md

 ### Analyze CMOS circuit:
 - truth table with inputs, transistors, output
-- evaluate resistance of transistors, H or L
+- evaluate resistance of transistors, H or L, for every input combination
 - output is
     - 1 if there is a low resistance path to power
     - 0 if there is a low resistance path to ground